 Try several before you make your choice.
 Every gun is a trade-off.
 They all have advantages, but not all the advantages are the same.
 See what works best for you.

 Figure out how you want to carry.
 I chuckle at those who say, "Hey, you need to adjust your clothing...buy a size larger, get a looser fit."
 Few of us can afford to invest in a whole new wardrobe to carry a gun.
 Forget trying to slide a holster onto your everyday belt.
 Most fashion belts can’t support the weight of a holster, let alone a fully loaded polymer or steel-framed sidearm.
 You must invest in a real gun belt!
 If you don’t plan to hip carry, then you need to explore other options such as a belly band, ankle carry, compression t-shirt or shorts, or even garter carry (for ladies in dresses – but remember that even small lightweight guns are heavy when strapped against your thigh).
 And then, of course, there is purse or backpack carry.
-This can be more convenient but presents its own host of issues, best addressed in a future article.
+This can be more convenient but presents its own host of issues, best addressed in a future article about how to dress for discreetly carrying a concealed weapon.

 Consider your budget.
 If you have $1,000 to spend, better to buy a $500 gun and use the rest for ammo and training than to invest in a shiny new firearm you can’t afford to use!